27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best hostel in Cádiz, Casa Caracol

-Okay, enough from the main part of Spain, let us hop over to the incredible Canary Islands.
+Okay, enough of the mainland — let’s hop over to the incredible Canary Islands.
 Check out our guide to the best hostels in Gran Canaria.

-We always use Discover Car to compare car rentals.
-You can get your insurance directly with them, which is much cheaper.
+We always use Discover Cars to compare car rentals.
+You can get insurance directly with them, which is much cheaper.

 Best Hostels in Las Palmas de Gran Canaria: Ventana Azul Surf Hostel

-Located on the coastal line of Gran Canaria (Canary Islands) you will find this cute hostel with a cool name: Ventana Azul Surf Hostel.
+On the coastal line of Gran Canaria you’ll find this cute hostel with a cool name: Ventana Azul Surf Hostel.

-This hostel is also on our list of 37 EPIC Beach Hostels in every corner of the World.
+It’s also on our list of 37 EPIC Beach Hostels around the world.

-The rooms are well-equipped and your bed comes with a curtain to offer you more privacy.
-It has a fully equipped kitchen and many other facilities.
-Even a place to store your board or hang a wet-suit to dry!
+The rooms are well-equipped and your bed comes with a privacy curtain.
+There’s a fully equipped kitchen and plenty of facilities — even a place to store your board or hang a wetsuit to dry.

-Indulge in the blue sky and the nearby ocean – on the top floor terrace!
-It might be the most pleasant space in the hostel.
+Take in the blue sky and the ocean from the top-floor terrace.
+It might be the most pleasant spot in the whole hostel.

 • Dorm beds start from 16€/ night